 Sony A1 for Wedding Photography

-After almost exactly three largely trouble-free years shooting weddings with my A9s, I’ve started the transition to a pair of new Sony A1 bodies as my primary wedding cameras.
+After almost exactly three largely trouble-free years shooting weddings with my A9s, I transitioned to a pair of new Sony A1 bodies as my primary wedding cameras.
 The A9s have served me exceptionally well, and will continue to do so, in secondary roles such as backups, for second shooters, and for portraits.
-Honestly, I felt no pressing need to upgrade, but my old Nikon DSLR gear (which was helping to serve in some of those secondary duties) was getting quite long in the tooth, so there was a need to add a couple of bodies, and I’ve been wanting to standardize on Sony.
+Honestly, I felt no pressing need to upgrade, but my old Nikon DSLR gear (which was helping to serve in some of those secondary duties) was getting quite long in the tooth, so there was a need to add a couple of bodies to my arsenal anyway, plus I’ve been wanting to standardize on Sony.

 So why not just go for a few more A9s (though these are now getting hard to find) or the currently available and very capable A9ii?
 I considered that, but if I was going to spring for two new bodies, I’d prefer to spend a little more and bring some additional capabilities to my toolbox, and some of the improvements of the A1 were just too tempting.